manymoments/manymoments.github.io/_posts/2019-12-15-synchrony-uncommitted-lower-bound.md

 A fascinating observation from this lower bound is that in order to create a long execution the adversary must corrupt parties *gradually*: just one party every round.
 This fact is critical for some upper bounds and will be discussed in later posts.

-In the next post, we will show that the same proof approach can be used to show that in the *asynchronous* model, there must exist an *infinite* execution even for protocols that are resilient to just one crash failure.
+In the [next post](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/), we use the same proof approach to prove that in the *asynchronous* model, there must exist an *infinite* execution even for protocols that are resilient to just one crash failure.

+### Acknowledgment
-**Acknowledgment.** We would like to thank Kartik Nayak for helpful feedback on this post.
+Many thanks to thank Kartik Nayak for valuable feedback on this post.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1206297946045767680?s=20)